 - 2 Eggs

-1. Set out all ingredients to allow them to come up to room temperature.
+1. Set out all ingredients to allow them to reach room temperature.

 2. Prepare the crust by crushing the graham crackers.
 Add in the brown sugar and cinnamon.
 Mix well, then add in the melted butter.
 Mix until well combined.